 His historical presentation is invaluable to anyone seeking God’s Kingdom.
 Luke shows how God is calling into His family people from every background.

-Outline of Luke
+Outline of the Gospel of Luke

 Here is a suggested outline of the Gospel of Luke from The New Bible Commentary: Revised (1970, pp. 889-890):